-The ELD Mandate goes into effect on December 18, 2017.
+The ELD Mandate went into effect on December 18, 2017.

 The good news is that it probably won’t affect you while you work with HDL!
 Most of our work is exempt and we try to keep it that way.

 There will also be a “soft enforcement” (no fines!) period until April of 2018.

 The Hours of Service rules have not changed.
 If the assignment you are on does not require you to fill out a log, you will not be required to use an ELD.
 Some customers will require all drivers to use ELD’s even if they are not required by the DOT.

 Keep your last seven days with you.
 Whether its paper logs, print outs from an ELD, an application on your phone (such as Keep Truckin) or a time card, always have your last seven days with you.
 You can bring a seven-day recap to new assignments.